iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 ## Visualizing plots

-The stage also writes different files with data that can be graphed:
+The `evaluate` stage also writes different files with data that can be graphed:

 - [DVCLive]-generated [`roc_curve`] and [`confusion_matrix`] values in the
   `eval/live/plots` directory.